ubinux/dnf-plugin-tui/README.md

   - If you want to make filesystem image, ensure following tools are exist on your host:
     1. mtd-utils(Ubuntu), e2fsprogs (Fedora)
     2. squashfs-tools
+  - Do not run two process of dnf in one directory in the same time, as some temp file maybe covered.

 #### (1) toolchain
 &emsp;&emsp;Install the cross-development toolchain(e.g. for i586: poky-glibc-x86_64-meta-toolchain-i586-toolchain-2.6.sh) and set up environment of toolchain.